 How to treat a wooden climbing frame

 Any good-quality wooden climbing frame should already be made with pressure-treated timber.
-This impregnates the wood with a non-toxic preservative solution that protects it against rot, mould, and infestation.
+This impregnates the wood with a non-toxic preservative solution that protects it against rot, mold, and infestation.
 However, being exposed to the elements outdoors means it won’t last forever, so you should top up the preservative treatment now and then.

 First, sand the surface of the wood down to remove any remaining coatings, then apply a water-based wood sealant that’s approved for use both outdoors and on children’s play equipment.
 You should apply several coats, allowing them to dry in between – and of course, keep kids away until the final coat is completely dry.

-As an additional step, if you want to change the colour of the wood, you can apply a water-based wood stain after sanding and before sealing.
+As an additional step, if you want to change the color of the wood, you can apply a water-based wood stain after sanding and before sealing.
 The stain is not a preservative itself, so the sealant is needed to protect the wood and prevent it from rotting.

 You should avoid oil-based stains, sealants, and waxes, as these can make the surfaces slippery and therefore unsafe for children to climb on.